Jonathan-Rop/Project-One/README.md

 # <div align="center">SCHEDULING WITH AIRFLOW</div>

 Following the previous project ideas trend, it is essential to include scheduling in data pipelines—whether ETL or ELT—since data can arrive and be processed on varying timelines.
-In this third project, I incorporated Apache Airflow (using Astronomer/Astro) to orchestrate and schedule the pipeline using Directed Acyclic Graphs (DAGs).
+In this  project, I incorporated Apache Airflow (using Astronomer/Astro) to orchestrate and schedule the pipeline using Directed Acyclic Graphs (DAGs).

 The pipeline follows the Extract-Transform-Load (ETL) structure, where raw data is extracted from an API source, loaded into a Bronze PostgreSQL table, transformed, and written into a Gold layer for analytical consumption.
 Airflow handles the orchestration of each task, ensuring that data movement, cleaning, and loading happen reliably and on schedule.